RocketChat/Rocket.Chat.Android/WALLET_README.md

 Users enter a wallet name (currently does nothing; may make sense if multiple wallets are supported in the future) and a password (8+ chars) for the new wallet.
 Confirming the creation will show the user with a mnemonic phrase to save, which could recover his/her account if the private key is lost (recovery is not implemented at the moment).

-Navigating to this screen from the Wallet screen when the user does not have a wallet yet.
+Users reach this screen from the Wallet screen, when the user does not have a wallet yet.

 ## Storing Private & Public Keys